voskobovich/yii2-many-to-many-behavior/README.md

 //...
 ```

 Field name is concatenated to the attribute name with an underscore.
-In this example, accessing `$model->authors` will result in an array of IDs, `$model->authors_json` will return a JSON string and `$model->authors_as_string` will return a comma-separated string of IDs.
+In this example, accessing `$model->author_ids` will result in an array of IDs, `$model->author_ids_json` will return a JSON string and `$model->author_ids_string` will return a comma-separated string of IDs.
 Setters work similarly.

 Getters and setters may be ommitted to fall back to default behavior (arrays of IDs).